-The fees we receive from Retail Managed Account Program sponsors generally range from 0.12% - 0.65% of the assets in the program to which our services relate.
+The fees we receive from Retail Managed Account Program Sponsors generally range from 0.12% - 0.65% of the assets in the program to which our services relate.
 We offer a variety of investment strategies through one or more Retail Managed Account Programs.

-Additional information concerning specific Retail Managed Account Programs is available from the Retail Managed Account Program sponsors.
+Additional information concerning specific Retail Managed Account Programs is available from the Retail Managed Account Program Sponsors.
 The terms of the client's agreement, including the client's right to terminate our services, will vary from sponsor to sponsor.
 An updated list of Retail Managed Account Programs in which we participate and the fee arrangement available through each program is available upon request by writing to us at the address set forth on the cover page of this Brochure or calling the phone number that appears on that page.

-Typically, clients participating in Retail Managed Account Programs pay a "wrap" fee or "bundled" fee, which generally covers investment advisory, custodial, client servicing, accounting and certain trade execution (i.e. brokerage) services.
-This fee is described in more detail in each program sponsor's disclosure document.
+Typically, clients participating in Retail Managed Account Programs pay a "wrap" fee or "bundled" fee, which generally covers investment advisory, custodial, client servicing, accounting and certain trade execution (i.e., brokerage) services.
+This fee is described in more detail in each Program Sponsor's disclosure document.
 Clients may incur additional fees or charges in connection with their accounts or certain securities transactions.
 These may include any other execution or service charges, dealer mark-ups and mark-downs, odd-lot differentials, exchange fees, transfer taxes, electronic fund transfer fees, trust custodial fees and any charges mandated by law.
 In these programs, to the extent we execute client trades other than through the sponsor or other designated broker-dealers having arrangements with the sponsor, separate transaction charges are typically paid by the client.
-Please see the Retail Managed Account section that follows for more information.
-Certain Retail Managed Account Program sponsors may vary the services provided and can provide more detail on the specific services they offer.
+Please see the "Retail Managed Account Program Trades" section that follows for more information.
+Certain Retail Managed Account Program Sponsors may vary the services provided and can provide more detail on the specific services they offer.
+Clients participating in RIA Arrangements should contact their Program Sponsor for information on the services provided and related fees and expenses.

-Client fees are payable to the Retail Managed Account Program sponsor, either in advance or arrears on a quarterly or monthly basis, and are typically based on an annual percentage of the value of assets in the account.
-A portion of the fee paid by the client is then paid to us for the investment advisory services we provide to the client, although in situations where we are providing Asset Allocation Model Portfolios, we may or may not receive a portion of the fee paid by the client.
-In wrap fee programs, the portion of the fee allocated to us is based on the percentage fee rate that is typically described in a separate agreement between us and the Program sponsor.
+Client fees are payable to the Retail Managed Account Program Sponsor, either in advance or arrears on a quarterly or monthly basis, and are typically based on an annual percentage of the value of assets in the account.
+A portion of the fee paid by the client is then paid to us for the investment advisory services we provide to the client, although in situations where we are providing Asset Allocation Model Portfolios (as defined under "Investment Strategies Offered Through Retail Managed Account Programs" below), we may or may not receive a portion of the fee paid by the client.
+In wrap fee programs, the portion of the fee allocated to us is based on the percentage fee rate that is typically described in a separate agreement between us and the Program Sponsor.
 In dual contract programs, the fee paid to the sponsor does not include a fee for investment advisory services.
 In these arrangements, an investment advisory fee, generally ranging from 0.12% to 0.65% and paid either in advance or arrears on a quarterly or monthly basis, is payable directly to us by the client.

-Agreements with Retail Managed Account Program sponsors in which we provide non-discretionary advisory services typically can be terminated at the written request of either the client or the program sponsor upon up to 90 days' notice.
+Agreements with Retail Managed Account Program Sponsors in which we provide non-discretionary advisory services typically can be terminated at the written request of either the client or the Program Sponsor upon up to 90 days' notice.
 To the extent we receive any prepaid fees for a period following a termination date, the fees will generally be refunded.